casscurs/s21_decimal/README.md

 # s21_decimal

-This is a team project developed in collaboration with Aftonbur, Aquamanp, Arvillaj also student of School 21 in Moscow.
+This is a team project developed in collaboration with Aftonbur, Aquamanp, Arvillaj also students of School 21 in Moscow.

 Implementation of your own s21_decimal.h library.